vc-yang/vc-yang.github.io/index.md

 ### News
-* Sept 2019: [My new paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.032306) appeared on *Physical Review E*, explaining why different crimes scale differently with city size, and what these differences tell us about the origin of urban scaling laws
+* Sept 2019: [My new paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.032306) appear in *Physical Review E*, explaining why different crimes scale differently with city size, and what these differences tell us about the origin of urban scaling laws
+* July 2019: Lecture in the SFI Complexity Summer School, about applications of simple dynamical systems models in social problems
 * Sept 2018: Start working at Santa Fe Institute
 * Aug 2018: Pass my dissertation defence!
 * July 2018: Attend and volunteer at the International Conference on Computational Social Science (IC2S2).
 I chair two sessions, politics and science of science